Merkoba/Meltdown/README.md

 You could have the main program displayed on a monitor and control it with the terminal in another monitor for instance.

+The console is not enabled by default because it can be problematic on certain environments depending on how the program was launched (i.e High CPU usage).
+But it should work well on normal terminal launches.

 ---

 ## Listener <a name="listener"></a>